QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Known potential pitfalls in using the virtual lab are described.
 - There is a description of the standards used for data exchange with application programming interfaces and databases.
 - Storage location
-  - The description of the virtual lab from the viewpoints is stored on [NaaVRE.net](https://naavre.net/).
-A visitor needs to be able to get an intuitive understanding of what happens in the virtual lab without having to open it.
+  - Store the user manual for the virtual lab in the same git repository as the virtual lab assets.
+  - The user manual will be made available on [NaaVRE.net](https://naavre.net/) and should be separated from the codebase.
-  - Parts of the documentation which are only related to a single notebook can be stored in that notebook.
+  - Instructions on how to use a single notebook can be stored in the markdown of that notebook.

 ## Sources
 - These recommendations are partially based on ideas presented in the paper [Introducing the FAIR Principles for research software](https://www.nature.com/articles/s41597-022-01710-x), the [Fair software checklist](https://fairsoftwarechecklist.net/v0.2/), and [fair-software.eu](https://fair-software.eu/recommendations/license).